Hypocrisy: Buddhism

+Christianity

 In some translations of the Book of Job, the Hebrew word chaneph is rendered as "hypocrite", though it usually means "godless" or "profane".
-In the Christian Bible, Jesus condemns the scribes and Pharisees as hypocrites in the passage known as the Woes of the Pharisees.
+In the Christian Bible, Jesus Christ condemns the scribes and Pharisees as hypocrites in the passage known as the Woes of the Pharisees.
 He also denounces hypocrites in more general terms in Matthew 7:5.

 In the 16th century, John Calvin was critical of Nicodemites.